FangUOFI/Lab_spatial_data_patterns/docs/index.md

 ## 3. GWR-Examine Income and educational level in Illinois

-Now let's move to GWR functions in R. We are interested to see if there is a positive relatioinship between houshold income and educational level.
+Now let's move to GWR functions in R. We are interested to see if there is a positive relationship between household income and educational level.
 We assume that for each county, if more people holding a Bachelor's degree, the median household income should be higher too.
 We will derectly use census API in R to get the dataset for entire Illinois at county level.

 ### 3.1 Get data ready from census api